tonytvo/blog-generator/content/blog/100-to-1/index.md

   - Entry barrier
   - Biggest company in small market

 - Look for financial statements.
-Specifically, the higher the gross margin relative to the competitiors, the better.
+Specifically, the higher the gross margin relative to the competitors, the better.

 - Moat, even a narrow moat, is a necessity for 100 baggers